hrishijd/hrishijd/README.md

 Led development of high-impact features, mentored engineers, and guided architectural decisions across multiple projects.
 Hands-on experience with **system design, automation, data pipelines, CI/CD, monitoring, and incident response**, supporting systems running in production environments.

-Comfortable owning the full software lifecycle—from requirements and architecture to deployment and operational support.
+Comfortable owning the full software lifecycle, from requirements and architecture to deployment and operational support.
 Known for learning quickly, adapting to new domains, and delivering dependable, maintainable solutions in fast-paced engineering teams.

 ---